 “Of course, we are thrilled about this,” Bailey said.
 “It lays out a very clear foundation for how trade is going to take place.
-China is likely going to be buying a whole lot more agricultural products from the U.S. and buying less from the EU and Australia.”
+China is likely going to be buying a whole lot more agricultural products from the U.S. and buying less from the EU, New Zealand and South America.”

-Changing consumer preferences have had a profound effect on national markets.
+The changing consumer preferences has had a profound effect on national markets.
 For example, the amount of liquid milk consumed per capita in the U.S. has tumbled more than 40% since 1975.
-Americans drank about 24 gallons a year in 1996, according to government data.
+Americans drank around 24 gallons a year in 1996, according to government data.
 That dropped to 17 gallons in 2018.

-In November, Dean Foods, the nation’s largest milk producer filed for bankruptcy and it was quickly followed by Borden Dairy Co.
-The dairies companies, both based in Dallas, controlled about 13.5% of U.S. sales last year.
+Last November, Dean Foods, the nation’s largest milk producer filed for bankruptcy and it was quickly followed by Borden Dairy Co.
+Both dairies based in Dallas controlled about 13.5 percent of U.S. sales last year.

 Subscribe to the Coronavirus newsletter